-Located on the western Scottish Highlands, on the shores of Loch Linnhe, B8043 is one of the most difficult and challenging roads of the country.
-It shouldn’t be attempted by those who don't know how to reverse.
+Located in the western Scottish Highlands, the B8043 is one of the most difficult and challenging roads in the country.
+With extremely narrow sections right next to the water, it shouldn’t be attempted by those unfamiliar with reversing.

-Col de Viraysse is a high mountain pass at an elevation of 2.746m (9,009ft) above the sea level, located in the Alpes-de-Haute-Provence department in the Provence-Alpes-Côte d'Azur region in France.
-It’s terrible narrow and the drop offs are a bit intimidating.
-There’s only enough room for one car to go up.
-There is no turning around if you change you mind.
-It's one of the highest roads of Europe.
+Col de Viraysse is a high mountain pass at an elevation of 2,746m (9,009ft) above sea level, located in the Alpes-de-Haute-Provence department of France.
+The road is extremely narrow, and the drop-offs can be quite intimidating.
+There’s only enough room for one car to go up, and there’s no option to turn around if you change your mind.
+It’s one of the highest roads in Europe.

-Mont Malamot is a high mountain pass at an elevation of 2.885m (9,465ft) above the sea level, located in the northern Cottian Alps, in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Mont Malamot is a high mountain peak at an elevation of 2,885 m (9,465 ft) above sea level, located in the Savoie department of France.
 The road to the summit is permanently closed to motorized vehicles.
-It's one of the highest roads of Europe.
+It's one of the highest roads in Europe.

-Sveta Nedilja is a small beach village located on the southern side of the island Hvar, in Croatia.
-This is definitely not a Sunday drive.
-Drive with care as this is a coastal road with dangerous dropoffs.
-The road to the town is recommended only to the brave and adventurous.
+Sveta Nedjelja is a seaside village located on the Croatian island of Hvar.
+The coastal road to the town, with dangerous drop-offs directly to the Adriatic Sea, is recommended only for the brave and adventurous.
 It’s one of the most scenic coastal drives in the world.

-Portal do Inferno e Garra (Hell Portal and Claw) is a natural viewpoint at an elevation of 984m (3,228ft) above the sea level, located on the boundary of Arouca and S. Pedro do Sul municipalities in the Central Inland of Portugal.
+Portal do Inferno e Garra (Hell Portal and Claw) is a natural viewpoint at an elevation of 984m (3,228ft) above sea level, located on the boundary between the Viseu and Aveiro districts of Portugal.

 Agios Georgios is a quiet sandy beach with crystalline blue waters, located in the northwestern edge of the island of Folegandros, in the Aegean Sea, part of the Cyclades, in Greece.
 It’s not recommended to visit the beach when it is windy.